-Lucia Michelutti is Associate Professor of Anthropology at the University College London.
+Lucia Michelutti is Professor of Anthropology at the University College London.

-Ashraf Hoque is Research Associate in the Department of Anthropology at the University College London.
+Ashraf Hoque is Teaching Fellow in the Department of Anthropology at the University College London.

 Nicolas Martin is Assistant Professor at the University of Zurich.

-David Picherit is Research Scholar at the French National Centre for Scientific Research.
+David Picherit is Research Fellow at the French National Centre for Scientific Research.

 Paul Rollier is Assistant Professor in South Asian Studies at the University of St. Gallen.